Frank Farrell (rugby league): Footballer

 After the war, he made his international representative debut for Australia in the 1946 Test series against the Great Britain Lions, becoming Kangaroo No. 223.
 He played in all three matches of the series.
 It was a violent era and every team had three or four 'enforcers'.
 Greg Ellis, who was the Newtown ball boy in Bumper's day, said he only ever saw two blokes get the better of him.
 One was George Jardine, of St. George, and the other was the enormous British prop Frank Whitcombe.
 During the brutal exchanges in the first test Bumper was 'King Hit' by Whitcombe when the unfortunate St John's ambulanceman ran on to treat him, a still groggy Farrell lashed out at him mistaking him for Whitcombe.

 Farrell made another Test appearance against New Zealand in 1948.
 Farrell was captain-coach of the Newtown club from 1946 to 1951 and in that six-year period the club made the finals on four occasions.
 He retired in 1951 and was at that time the first Sydney top-grade player with 250 grade games for his club.
 He remains today the only player to top 200 first-grade appearances for Newtown.
 He later served a long term as President of the Newtown Jets.
 Former Mayor of Newtown Joe Bugler described him as the "greatest man God ever put breath into".
-Other officials who served alongside him at times of various crises recall the way in which his loyalty, service and dedication helped guide the Newtown Jets club through whatever travails it had to face.